 Based on my previous experience with CimAlp, their gear is especially good for mountaineering and backpacking as they make lightweight, yet durable products.
-Hence I was lucky to receive the pants a couple of weeks before going on a short hiking holidays in Slovenia where I for example wore them on the Velika Planina hike (to be published soon) and a demanding via ferrata trail.
+Hence I was lucky to receive the pants a couple of weeks before going on a short hiking holidays in Slovenia where I for example wore them on the Velika Planina hike and a demanding via ferrata trail.
 On the Velika Planina hike I tested how the pants perform on longer hikes, while on the via ferrata trail I tested how suitable they are for more technical activities.
 I did, however, also wear the pants on several short hikes here in Denmark.
 Below is what I learned about them.

 The CimAlp Laos 4 pants are suitable for: